Resource: aws_instance#

 will trigger a destroy and recreate when set totrue

-- (Optional) A map of tags to assign, at instance-creation time, to root and EBS volumes.
+- (Optional) Map of tags to assign to root and EBS volumes when the instance is created.

 ~> Note Do not use volume_tags